 A focus on…Celebrations

-Click through the tabs below to see some of our celebration highlights from the last couple of years:
+Click through the tabs below to see some of our celebration highlights from the last two years:

-Congratulations to Rachel Beel, Glasgow Caledonian University, and to Dan Hicks, University of Brighton, joint winners of the EPC Hammermen Student Award 2020; and Amelie Taylor, UWE Bristol, winner of the EPC Hammermen Student Award 2022.
+Congratulations to Amelie Taylor, UWE Bristol, winner of the EPC Hammermen Student Award 2022.

 The 2022 President’s Prize was awarded to Dr Hayaatun Sillem CBE FIET, CEO of the Royal Academy of Engineering, for her exemplary contribution to the world of engineering.
 Prof Mike Sutcliffe, CEO of the EPC, presented Dr Sillem with this prize at the EPC’s Annual Congress 2022 dinner aboard the SS Great Britain.